 You can also save money by comparing insurance rates and opting for a fuel-efficient vehicle.
 For those who live in areas with reliable public transportation, selling a second car or even going car-free can lead to substantial savings.

-Extra Tip: If feasible, explore telecommuting or remote work opportunities to save on commuting costs.
-Data shows that employees can save between $600 and $6,000 per year by working from home half the time, primarily due to reduced expenses for travel, parking, and food.
+Extra Tip: If it’s feasible, explore telecommuting or remote work opportunities to save on commuting costs.
+Data shows that employees who work from home half the time can save anywhere from $600 to $6,000 a year, primarily because they spend less on things like commuting, parking, and food.

 6. Cancel Unnecessary or Unused Subscriptions